-(21) After the second November election in a biennium, the Department will take any funds that remain after all commitments and recommitments have been made for the biennium and apply those funds to make commitments to those districts on the Waiting List for the final May Funding Cycle.

-(22) If there are funds that remain available after the last election in a biennium, those funds will be distributed as follows:
+(21) If there are funds that remain available after the last election in a biennium, those funds will be distributed as follows:

 (a) Districts with a partial commitment will be funded starting in order from the first election of the biennium;

 (b) Districts that applied for the OSCIM Program and passed a Local GO Bond, but did not receive any funds will be funded starting in order from the first election of the biennium.

+(22) When a state of emergency is declared pursuant to ORS 401.165 et. seq., the Department shall determine if the emergency will negatively impact a Funding Cycle and may:

+(a) Change any application deadlines stated in (3) or OAR 581-027-0023(2) if the emergency interferes with Districts’ abilities to submit the required documents by those deadlines; and

+(b) Allow Districts to withdraw from the election during the affected Funding Cycle and hold their election during the next Funding Cycle.

+(23) If Districts withdraw from the affected Funding Cycle, the Department may:

+(a) Transfer funding commitments made to Districts during the affected Funding Cycle to the next Funding Cycle; and

+(b) Apply the waitlist ranking of the affected Funding Cycle to the next Funding Cycle.

+(24) The transfer of funding commitments and waitlist ranking made during the affected Funding Cycle do not impact or change funding commitments or waitlist ranking for the next Funding Cycle that have already been made by the Department.

+(25) A District is considered to have withdrawn from an election when it sends its intention to withdraw from the election in writing to the Department.

+(26) If multiple Funding Cycles are affected by the declared state of emergency, the Department shall review each Funding Cycle separately.

 Statutory/Other Authority: Sec.
 2 & 5, Ch.
 783 & OL 2015 (Enrolled SB 447) Statutes/Other Implemented: Sec.
 2, 4 & 5, Ch.
 783 & OL 2015 (Enrolled SB 447) History: ODE 21-2019, amend filed 06/25/2019, effective 06/25/2019 ODE 7-2017, f. & cert. ef.
 6-1-17 ODE 4-2017, f. & cert. ef.
 3-1-17 ODE 30-2016, f. & cert. ef.
 4-28-16

-581-027-0023 Submission of Long-Range Facility Plans and Facility Assessment as part of Oregon School Capital Improvement Matching Program Grant Application
+581-027-0023 Submission of Facility Assessments and Long-Range Facility Plans as part of Oregon School Capital Improvement Matching Program Grant Application

-(1) In order to qualify for an OSCIM Program matching grant, Districts must submit a Long-Range Facility Plan and Facility Assessment as part of their OSCIM Program application.
-Failure to submit a Long-Range Facility Plan and Facility Assessment will disqualify the District from participation in the OSCIM Program application for that Funding Cycle.
+(1) In order to qualify for an OSCIM Program matching grant, Districts must submit a Facility Assessment and Long-Range Facility Plan as part of their OSCIM Program application.
+Failure to submit a Facility Assessment and Long-Range Facility Plan will disqualify the District from participation in the OSCIM Program application for that Funding Cycle.

-(2) Districts shall submit their Long-Range Facility Plan and Facility Assessment as follows:
+(2) Districts shall submit their Facility Assessment and Long-Range Facility Plan as follows:

 (a) By the preceding July 1 for the first November Funding Cycle in the biennium;